sjiaire/cr-site-natacha/content/houses/gorgeous-kibagabaga.md

 This gorgeous residence is fresh and colorful.
 Its wide and comfortable lounge opens to a spacious dining room next to its fully-equipped kitchen.
 It has 4 spacious bedrooms with large closets including 2 en suite and 2 other bathrooms.
 In addition, it has a fully furnished study.

-Outdoor, there is a large patio with open view, a flat flowery garden perfectly safe for kids’ place, parking space and self-contained staff quarters.
+Outdoor, there is a large patio with open view, a flat flowery garden perfectly safe for kids’ plays, parking space and self-contained staff quarters.

 This is a perfect family home!